Primer

 Evidence Authentication for Digital Files

 How to authenticate a digital photograph, document, or video under FRE 901(b)(9), survive Daubert scrutiny, and establish chain of custody using SHA-256 + blockchain anchoring.
-Written for claims professionals, litigation counsel, forensic engineers, and risk managers handling evidence-dependent disputes.
+Written for claims professionals, litigation counsel, forensic engineers, and risk managers.

 The authentication question